michal-bures/konkr_web/_posts/2023-07-02-new-tutorial.md

 ---

-Now you can choose from two difficulty levels in the campaign! **Hard** mode is the same old evil Konkr AI you know and love to hate, while the new **Normal** mode make your rivals quite a bit less ruthless and backstabby.
+Now you can choose from two difficulty levels in the campaign! **Hard** mode is the same old evil Konkr AI you know and love to hate, while the new **Normal** mode makes your rivals quite a bit less ruthless and backstabby.
 You will also find some brand new tutorial levels at the start of the campaign!

 [Continue reading here](/update/2023/07/02/new-tutorial.html) for more details including how this applies to Conquest mode.